 PreEmptive Protection – Dotfuscator Community (formerly Dotfuscator CE) provides comprehensive .NET application protection that easily fits into your secure software development lifecycle.
 Use it to harden, protect, and prune desktop, mobile, server, and embedded applications to help secure trade secrets and other intellectual property (IP), reduce piracy and counterfeiting, and protect against tampering and unauthorized debugging.
 Dotfuscator works on compiled assemblies without the need for additional programming or even access to source code.

 It's important to protect your intellectual property (IP).
 Your application's code contains design and implementation details which can be considered IP.
 However, applications built on the .NET Framework contain significant metadata and high-level intermediate code, making them very easy to reverse engineer, just by using one of many free, automated tools.
 By disrupting and stopping reverse-engineering, you can prevent unauthorized IP disclosure, as well as demonstrate that your code contains trade secrets.
 Dotfuscator can obfuscate your .NET assemblies to hinder reverse-engineering, while maintaining original application behavior.

 It's also important to protect the integrity of your application.
 In addition to reverse-engineering, bad actors may attempt to pirate your application, alter the application's behavior at runtime, or manipulate data.
 Dotfuscator can inject your application with the capability to detect, report, and respond to unauthorized uses, including tampering, third-party debugging, and rooted devices.

 For more information on how Dotfuscator fits into a secure software development lifecycle, see our SDL App Protection page.

-Your copy of Microsoft Visual Studio 2017 includes a free license for PreEmptive Protection - Dotfuscator Community.
-For instructions on how to install the version of Dotfuscator Community included with Visual Studio 2017, see the Installation page.
+Your copy of Microsoft Visual Studio includes a free license for PreEmptive Protection - Dotfuscator Community.
+For instructions on how to install the version of Dotfuscator Community included with Visual Studio, see the Installation page.
+Please note that these instructions apply only to Visual Studio versions 2017 and 2019, as previous versions were installed with Dotfuscator Community by default.

 Dotfuscator Community offers a range of software protection and hardening services for developers, architects and testers.
 Examples of .NET Obfuscation and other Application Protection features included in Dotfuscator Community are:

 Renaming of identifiers to make reverse-engineering of the compiled assemblies more difficult.